We always love a good rags-to-riches story…

 The compensation plan is way more confusing than it needs to be.
 Do they expect your average person (i.e. someone who doesn’t write about compensation plans on the daily) to understand exactly how to make money with Omnilife?

 No, they don’t.
 In fact, they’re counting on it.
 If new reps really understood how compensation works, they probably wouldn’t join.
-Because only a very, very small percentage (less than 1%) of these reps will ever see any real many.
+Because only a very, very small percentage (less than 1%) of these reps will ever see any real money.
 Most won’t even make back the money they spend.

 Look, I’m not a hater of Omnilife, but I’ve been involved with network marketing for almost ten years so I know what to look for when considering an income opportunity.